 4.)
 Page 5, second section: 'As demonstrated in Fig. 2, the axial profiles of the radially integrated soot volume fraction (ppm-mm2) are compared for the two flames.'
 As mentioned in the figure captions, the extension 'per unit height' is missing.
 Additionally, the minus sign between ppm and mm2 is misleading.

-The y axis label has been modified in the revised manuscript.
+The y-axis label has been modified in the revised manuscript.

 5.)
 Page 5, last section: Please let the reader know the fuel jet to air co-flow momentum flux ratio for both flames.
 Alternatively, the percentage change should be mentioned.
 Again: please don't let the reader calculate these values.